-If you want a fresh, white kitchen, selecting the right white kitchen paint color for your cabinets can be massively frustrating!
+If you want a fresh, white kitchen, selecting the right white kitchen paint color for your walls or cabinets can be massively frustrating!

-So much so, in fact, that many of our clients opt for our complimentary color consulting services, to take the stress out of it.
 After all, there are hundreds of whites out there, in all variations of undertones: blue-whites, yellow-whites, pink-whites.
-Navigating undertones is tricky, but if just need a little guidance to make the choice on your own, here’s our best advice:
+Navigating undertones is tricky, but if just need a little guidance to make the choice on your own, let’s look at a few ways to help you pick the best white for your kitchen.

 But what if you saw the “perfect” kitchen online and you’d like to use the white paint color they referenced?